Logs List¶

 Status Distribution Chart¶

-- You can export the chart by hovering over it, ultimately exporting it to dashboards, notes, or clipboard;
+- You can hover and export the chart, which can then be exported to dashboards, notes, or copied to the clipboard;

 - You can customize the time interval selection.